balavenkataraman123/zw4/readme.md

   - trees and rocc
 - make towers and place towers to defend the shawarma
 - also you can dye towers and make skins for them and there are building blocks so you can play mc as well
+- you can spawn bosses (kind of like spawning the wither in mc) to gain xp
+- objective is to stay alive for as long as possible while also gaining as much xp as possible

 Dimensions:
 - you start in an earthlike dimension called "ground 1"